laniuslab/datacore-directus/docs/guides/template_shell.md

 ## Final Tips

 This is where you expand and solidify your reader's understanding of the recipe.
-Its where you fill in the gaps that would be overwhelming or hard to follow in the previous sections.
+It's where you fill in the gaps that would be overwhelming or hard to follow in the previous sections.